rudybroersma/check_ssd/README.md

 # Nagios check for SSD Wear Level

-This is a small script to check SSD Wear Level Indicators, specifically SMART ID 177 and 233.
+This is a small script to check SSD Wear Level Indicators, specifically SMART ID 177 and 233, or the wear-leveling attribute in nvme-cli.

 This script tries to find SSDs itself by checking for RAID controller cards we use within our organization.
 As of this moment that is 3Ware and LSI/AVAGO cards.

-It also supports IDE/SATA drives.
+It also supports IDE/SATA/NVMe drives.

 ## Example